UnskilledFreak/Freakylay/README.md

 **A:** This is a normal behaviour.
 The overlay will hide itself when you are in the menus.
 It will show everything you set it up to when you start playing a song.

 **Q:** The overlay won't show anything even when I play a song!
 **A:** Make sure the overlay is set up correctly.
 Double-check the selected game and connection, especially correct version, and copy the URL to your application.
-Also check if your mods ar up and running.
+Also check if your mods are up and running.

 ## Testers